 Another great location to visit is Lancaster County.
 Here you will find many Amish communities.
 It is pretty amazing to see how they preserved their way of life even with all the changes around them.
 It is not uncommon to see a horse and buggy riding down the roads all throughout Lancaster county.

 The Amish also have some of the best farmer markets in the entire state.
 In many of these farmers markets you will find all kinds of delicious food.
 Handmade goods and furniture.
 While it is more pricey than what you find in the big box stores.
 The quality is much higher too.

 The Keystone state is packed full of wonderful places for you and your family to discover.
 You could do weekend trips every weekend and it would still take you over a year to see everything that is unique and mysterious.

 I can’t think of a better start to spend the day, week, month or even year in.
 Of course it is my home state and I’m a little biased towards it.
 From the mountains to the lakes and everything in between.
 Pennsylvania is a great place to visit.
 Let us know in the comments below what you like about visiting PA.

 We started a new Facebook group called US Travel Bloggers.
 Join if you would like to post your own travel blogs or are looking for different unique content.
 We will post out last articles and fun tips, hints and tricks.
 It’s new and we are just now starting to try and build it.

 As always please remember to follow us on our different social media accounts.
 It helps you so you know when are next post go live.
 You never know what the next guide might be about.
 Don’t forget to follow our travel board on Pintrest for all your travel needs.

-- Why you should visit Pennsylvania
+- Why you should visit Cape May, NJ

 PIN FOR LATER